 4.1 Regionality

 Looking through the “Project Sidewalk” data by neighborhood, we were able to determine that there would need to be some analysis done at varying scales.
 We started with the neighborhoods because this gave us the largest regions (Figure 2).
 Combining the housing prices and the sidewalk labels, we ran a variety of test to establish the best statistical analysis based on accuracy.
 The results have been documented below and ordered by accuracy in Table 5.
 For each sidewalk label, we ran a K-nearest neighbors, a random forest test and train, a logistic regression, and a support vector model.
 Based on the accuracy results, we selected only the top 10 variables and re-ran the test to optimize the accuracy.
-“Curb Ramp” and “Surface Problem” both resulted in the highest accuracy scores for random forests, with o urb amp showing random forest coming in a close second.
+“Curb Ramp” and “Surface Problem” both resulted in the highest accuracy scores for random forests, with “No Curb Ramp” showing random forest coming in a close second.
 Based on this initial analysis, we continued with only random forest modeling.